chrisbowes/waldo-pizzas/README.md

 The app is built using GraphQL and the APolloClient library to load data into an initialState, which is then managed by Redux.

-As I do not have a great deal of Apollo experience I chose thisa approach as I am familiar with Redux.
-However, having read and experimented further with Apollo, in hindsight I believe it may have been better and cleaner to manage the entire state with Apollo.
-In the interests of best demonstrating my current abilities I stuck with Redux.

-I have bnot written front end unit tests for the app due to time contraints, but have tried to keep the components small and lightweight and easily testable.
-Proptypes are used in the lower level ui components.

 ## Notes on the UI

 I believe the app meets the functional requirements.
 The UI and UX is quite basic and there is much room for improvement in terms of user feedback - alerting the user to the maximum number of available options (toppings) for each Pizza etc. I can see many ways, with time, that the user experience could be enhanced.